Notes on Tree 1010

 1954 PLUCKROSE Joseph C1861: a butcher, 22 Goring Street, Hackney.

-1515 PLUCKROSE Joseph In 1881 census, 1891 census (no children).
-In 1891 (no children) living in same house as his older brother Joseph and his family.
-In 1901 Joseph and Emily are living in Shoreditch and he is described as a ladies' shoemaker.
+1515 PLUCKROSE Joseph C1861; C1881; C1891: (no children) living in same house as his older brother Joseph and his family; C1901: Joseph and Emily are living in Shoreditch and he is described as a ladies' shoemaker.

 1941 PLUCKROSE Joseph He is in the 1861 census but I can't find him in later ones which tends to confirm a death in Q4 1861.

-1516 PLUCKROSE Julia Seems to be recorded as Eliza in the 1861 census - an enumerator's error ?
+1516 PLUCKROSE Julia C1861: servant in the household of Richard Scott (butcher).
 Spouse identified by Free BMD and 1881 census (name recorded erroneously as Wibb).

 1949 PLUCKROSE Maria George and Elizabeth identified as her parents in christening record.